HSCT Choices booklet

 Chemotherapy was tough and so was the recovery process.
 Be prepared for bumps in the road and developing a secondary autoimmune condition

-• excessive bleeding or bruising (due to a lack of platelets)
+• excessive bleeding or bruising

-• infections due to a lack of white blood cells.
+• infections due to a lack of white blood cells

 What is the transplantation process?